petermsouzajr/qa-shadow-report/README.md

   - there must be Json data present from cypress test output.
   - there must be no tab named with the current date title.

-  - run `cy-shadow-report todays-report`
+  - run `npx cy-shadow-report todays-report`

 - to run the monthly summary report only:

   - there must be daily reports present from previous month.
   - there must be no tab named with the last months summary title.

-  - run `cy-shadow-report monthly-summary`
+  - run `npx cy-shadow-report monthly-summary`

-- to run the standard global functionality, run the command: `cy-shadow-report`
+- to run the standard global functionality, run the command: `npx cy-shadow-report`

   - This command will process the test data and present a detailed report, enhancing your test analysis and decision-making process.